tomeshnet/prototype-cjdns-pi/README.md

 1. Flash the SD card with [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/).

-    **Note:** Latest distribution of Raspbian (Stretch) currently does not allow for meshing.
-Please use [Rasbian Jessy Lite](https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2017-07-05/2017-07-05-raspbian-jessie-lite.zip) untill the issue is resolved.

 1. Create an empty file named **ssh** to enable SSH when the Pi boots:

     ```